 Special rules applicable to foreign private issuers also govern the currency in which financial statements must be presented and the use of "convenience" translations of foreign currencies into U.S. dollars.
 Financial statements may be stated in any currency the issuer deems appropriate.
-Explanatory notes to the financial statements are required if the currency in which the issuer expects to declare dividends is different from the reporting currency in which dividends are paid.
+Explanatory notes to the financial statements are required if the currency in which the issuer expects to declare dividends is different from the reporting currency or if there are material exchange restrictions affecting the reporting currency or the currency in which dividends are paid.
 The issuer is required to use the same currency for all periods for which financial information is presented.
 If the financial statements are stated in a currency that is different from that used in financial statements previously filed with the SEC, the issuer is required to restate its financial statements as if the newly adopted currency had been used since at least the earliest period presented in the filing.